-If the name is rejected, it means that either someone has already used it or does not comply with public policy.
+If the name is rejected, it may be because someone has already used it or does not comply with public policy.
 They will notify you of the reason for the rejection and instructions on how to proceed if desired.

 Step 2: Business Registration

 After you have received the notification about the availability of your business name, you can proceed to register the business name using the following procedure.

 - Log in to your e-Citizen portal and select “Business Registration.”

 - Click on the “Add a business” button and enter your valid business name to search for it.

 - After the name is found, select it and click “Next.”

 - You will be required to choose your role and pay for the registration

-- Download the invoice and the statement of particulars, sign it, and return to e-Citizen.
-You will be notified about the submission.
+- Download the invoice and the statement of particulars, sign it, and return it to e-Citizen.
+They will notify you about the submission.

 - Download and print your Business Name Registration certificate

 Once you have submitted all the required information for company registration, each director will be required to sign the Memorandum of association and other documents.
 These documents include;

 - Form CR1.
 This is the application for company registration